Health Policies

 - Frequent coughing and nasal discharge are resolved

-- Pain (earache, cramps, headache, etc.) are resolved
+- Pain (earache, cramps, headache, etc.) is resolved

 MEDICATIONS